Light Reaction Regiment: Known Operations

+Support

 On September 4, 2018, the U.S. Counterterrorism Train and Equip Program provided more than 5 million rounds of ammunition worth Php117.4 million ($2.2 million), most of them being used by the LRR.

-In May 4, 2020, Col. Monico E. Abang was appointed at the LRR's commander, taking over from Brig.
+On 4 May 2020, Col. Monico E. Abang was appointed as the LRR's commander, taking over from Brig.
 Gen. Monico S. Batle.

+On 14 February 2022, Lt.
+Gen. Romeo Brawner Jr. vowed to provide more support to the unit during his visit in Nueva Ecija.

 Structure

-The LRR consists of a Headquarters, a Headquarters Company and three Light Reaction Companies in 2004 with 400 operators.
+The LRR is a regiment-size special operations unit with two Light Reaction Battalions (LRBs) consisting of a Headquarters, Higher Headquarters Company, a Military Police Unit, and Seven Light Reaction Companies (LRCs).